isacben/monkeying-around/README.md

 1. Started designing the world.
 2. Realized I will need a stick to move platforms.
 3. Added debug lines to the platform for level design.

+#### Day 8 - Nov 12th, 2022

+1. Extended the moving platforms to have a switch.
+2. Added functionality to choose if the platform moves automatically or with a switch from the editor.
+3. Drew a lever for the moving platforms.

+#### Day 9 - Nov 13th, 2022

+1. Completed the journy and the callanges.